phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 `phx-no-feedback` class in cases where the form fields has yet to receive user input/focus.
 Using new CSS rules or tailwindcss variants allows you errors to be shown, hidden, and styled as feedback changes.

-Likewise, the `phx-feedback-group` attribute behaves similarly to `phx-feedback-for`, but allows error tags and inputs to specify a composite name for a group of inputs.

 ## Number inputs